browserengineering/book/book/invalidation.md

-`ProtectedField` is a nice convenience: it frees us from remembering that two fields (`children` and `children_dirty`) go together, and it makes sure we always check and reset dirty bits when we're supposed to.
+`ProtectedField` is a nice convenience: it frees us from remembering that two fields (`children` and `children_dirty`) go together, and it makes sure we always check and reset dirty flag when we're supposed to.

 ::: {.further}